School of Education

 Biography

 David Murphy, PhD., CPsychol., AFBPsS., is Professor of Psychology and Education at the University of Nottingham and member of the Centre for Research in Human Flourishing.
 David is author of Person-Centred Experiential Counselling for Depression 2nd edition (2019), Sage.
 His book contributions include Editor of the official BPS-Wiley Counselling Psychology: A textbook for study and practice (2017); Co-editor of Relational Depth: New Perspective and Developments (2012, with Rosanne Knox, Sue Wiggins and Mick Cooper), Palgrave MacMillan and, Trauma and the therapeutic Relationship (2013, with Stephen Joseph) Palgrave MacMillan.
-He was an editor of the international journal Person-Centered & Experiential Psychotherapies for 10 years and published over 70 peer-reviewed journal articles.
+He was an editor of the international journal Person-Centered & Experiential Psychotherapies for 10 years and published around 75 peer-reviewed journal articles.

 Teaching Summary